ancantu/SCICLD2019/docs/intro_to_hpc/intro_to_hpc_02.md

 2. What files exist in some of the directories found in the `PATH` environment variable?
 3. Find an environment variable that stores your username.
 4. Store Webster's dictionary in an environment variable called `DICTIONARY`.
+5. Use a pipeline to search for every word that contains 'ei' in the `DICTIONARY`, and print the 5th word.

 [Click here for solution](intro_to_hpc_02_solution.md)